-26. Do you think that the concept of products being "made available to retail investors" (Artiof the PRIIPs Regulation) should be clarified, and if so, how? icle 5(1) 27.
-Do you think it would be beneficial to develop a taxonomy of PRIIPs, that is, a standardisclassification of types of PRIIPs to facilitate understanding of the scope and that could also as a basis for the information on the "type of the PRIIP" in the 'What is this product?' sectio KID (Article 8(3)(c)(i) of the PRIIPs Regulation)?
-If yes, do you have suggestions for how this be done? be used on of the
+27. Do you think it would be beneficial to develop a taxonomy of PRIIPs, that is, a standardised classification of types of PRIIPs to facilitate understanding of the scope and that could also be used as a basis for the information on the "type of the PRIIP" in the 'What is this product?' section of the KID (Article 8(3)(c)(i) of the PRIIPs Regulation)?
+If yes, do you have suggestions for how this could be done?